ARTICLE I – GENERAL

-A. Vacancies on the Board of Directors shall exist (1) at the end of an elected term, (2) on the death, resignation or removal of any Director, (3) whenever the number of authorized Directors is increased, and (4) a Director is no longer actively employed by or an owner of a Association member business.
+A. Vacancies on the Board of Directors shall exist (1) at the end of an elected term, (2) on the death, resignation, or removal of any Director, (3) whenever the number of authorized Directors is increased, and (4) a Director is no longer actively employed by or an owner of an Association member business.

 B. The Board of Directors may declare vacant the office of a Director who has been declared of unsound mind by a final order of the court, or convicted of a felony, or has been removed from office by order of the Superior Court for engaging in fraudulent acts pursuant to Section 7223 of the Massachusetts Nonprofit Mutual Benefit Corporation Law.